 Section 1 consists of the manufacturing operations.
 This section will generally be evaluated by department.
-Unless otherwise noted, none of the stack dimensions were explicitly measured during this inspection, as there was no evidence of change or any stack that looked blatantly out of specification.
+While none of the stacks were explicitly measured during the inspection, they appeared to be of correct dimensions.

-Access has source-wide HAP emission limits, aggregately limiting HAP's to 22.5 tons per year (tpy) and individually to 9 tpy, both 12-months rolling.
-As of July 2016 the aggregate 12-month rolling HAP emissions were 0.380 tpy, thus the individual HAP emissions are also well below the 9 ton limit.
+Access has source-wide HAP emission limits, that apply to both section 1 and section 2, aggregately limiting HAP's to 22.5 tons per year (tpy) and individually to 9 tpy, both 12-months rolling.
+As of June 2018, the aggregate 12-month rolling HAP emissions were 0.339 tpy, with the individual HAP emissions at 0.109 tpy.
 HAP emission records are attached to this report.
 Access is also subject to 40 CFR Part 59 Subpart C, the NVOCES for Consumer Products for volatile organic compound content, labeling of containers, record keeping and reporting.
-Based on discussions with various Access staff, and what was observed during the inspection, Access is properly recording emissions and labeling all containers as per the requirements of this subpart.
+Based on discussions with various Access staff, and observations made during the inspection, Access is properly recording emissions and labeling all containers as per the requirements of this subpart.
 Some of the labeling requirements include indicating the manufacture date and marking the location of where the consumer products are going.
 The Volatile Organic Compound (VOC) content of each consumer product is also tracked, for which many of those VOC content requirements are also included later in this evaluation.
+HAP content is also properly recorded and tracked.